yeecai/front-end-trivia/React/Reconciliation.md

   3. Same type will compare with the node attribute such as style className, then recurse child nodes, specail case like list need key:
       1. nodes without key, compare by order
       2. nodes with keys, compare by keys
+  4. during the re-render, when component updates, the instance remains unchanged which means the state can stay the same, but parent will update the props of children instance and call componentWillReceiveProps(), componentWillUpdate().
 So the process is like:

  Start from root => compare current node type =>(if same type) node attribute content => recurse chilren(with key)